peteroupc/html3dutil/doc/Global.md

 ### getPromiseResults(promises, [progressResolve], [progressReject])

-An auxiliary function that returns a promise that resolves after the given list of promises finishes its work.
+An auxiliary function that returns a promise that resolves after the specified list of promises finishes its work.

 #### Parameters